hubsienda/qfun/content/help/request-examples.md

 ### Weak example

-Analyse the Spanish market.
+Analyse the Canadian market.

 ### Better example

-Which regions in Spain should be prioritised for this product?
+Which customers should we target in Canada?

 ### Strong example

-Which regions and commercial channels in Spain should be prioritised for the distribution and specification of this low-thickness wall insulation and damp/mould remediation system?
+Which pharmacy customer segments, regional channels, and software-adoption routes should be prioritised for launching a cloud-based inventory management platform for independent pharmacies in Canada?

 ---